Carokyp/Doux-Matin/README.md

 ## Deployment

-This project is hosted **only on GitHub Pages** (no separate staging or development environments).
+This project is hosted **on GitHub Pages**.
 Updates pushed to the main branch will automatically update the live site. **Please do not make changes directly to this repository**.
 Instead, follow the steps below to fork or clone the repository and make changes safely.
 Thank You!

 1. Log into [my GitHub repository](https://github.com/Carokyp/Doux-Matin)